Sage-Bionetworks/portalsDocs/articles/getting_started.md

 ## Organizing Content in `Files` and `Folders`

 Projects contain Files, which can be organized into Folders.
-Folders and Files also have their own unique Synapse IDs and can be moved within or across Projects.
+Folders and Files also have their own unique Synapse IDs and can be moved within or between Projects.
 Uploaded files are stored within Synapse storage.

 Use the **Tools Menu** to upload a file: